Sustainable Vision Program Guidelines

-If you have a proposal for a new course or program that does not focus on developing technologies specifically for people living in poverty,we encourage you to apply for a Course & Program grant.
+Note: If you have a proposal for an educational course or program that does not focus on developing technologies specifically for people living in poverty, we encourage you to apply for a Course and Program grant.

-- Create and improve new or existing university courses, certificate programs, minors, majors, and/or extracurricular programs with a focus on technology invention and innovation to address poverty alleviation and basic human needs.
+- New or expanded university courses, certificate programs, minors, majors, and/or extracurricular programs with a focus on technology invention and innovation to address poverty alleviation and basic human needs.

-- Support the formation of multidisciplinary and entrepreneurial student teams within courses and programs to develop inventions and innovations to address critical global problems.
+- The formation of multidisciplinary and entrepreneurial student E-Teams* to develop technology-based solutions to critical national and global problems.

 *What’s an E-Team?

 NCIIA defines an E-Team as a multidisciplinary group of students, faculty, and industry mentors working together to bring a technology-based invention (product or service) to market.
 The "E" stands for entrepreneurship.

 Sustainable Vision grants fund programs dedicated to the development of technology inventions and innovations in areas such as: energy, health (medical devices, sanitation, etc.), clean air and water, nutrition and agriculture, IT and shelter.
 Other compelling applications beyond those listed above that meet the Sustainable Vision program criteria will also be considered.